 During a divorce, the court takes custody and child access issues very seriously.
 For this reason, you cannot include anything about child custody or access in your agreement.
 In all 50 states, prenup laws make it impossible to discuss children in the prenup.
 The responsibility falls on the shoulders of a judge to decide which parent has the child’s best interest at heart.

 Many of the variations in prenup laws involve the actual enforcement of the prenup.
 For example, California requires legal representation by both individuals if spousal support is one of the agreement’s limitations.
 Another common variation is in the way you can divide property.
 While 41 states require the equitable division of property, nine of them use community property laws.
 You need to make sure that your property division stipulations adhere to your state’s laws.

-The best way to understand your state’s prenup laws is to speak to a lawyer.
+The best way to understand your state’s prenup laws is to speak to a Rhode Island Prenup Lawyer.
 Before you create your prenup, learn what can and should go into the agreement.
 It’s the key to a successful divorce.